barneycouch/couscousdetector/README.md

 `receive_email.py` monitors our inbox for new subscribers and their preferences.

+`check_bookings.py` will alert a user if they haven't booked in for hall on a particular day.

 User preferences and total food tracked are stored in `users.txt` (in the form `user-email,food1,food2`) and `food.txt` (one food per line), both in the `.gitignore` file so not appearing here.
 If you can't run this script create these first.